 The 1st movement, Andante sostenuto – Moderato assai, quasi Andante – Allegro vivo lasts as long as the remaining three movements together and draws a parallel to Beethoven’s 5th symphony, forming a musical dialogue between two great symphonists.
 The fanfare, representing Fate, creates a memorable terrifying opening.
 The emotional openness and daring intensity of this music are incredible.
 Music and emotion are inseparable, but only a few have dared to be so vulnerably open in their art.
 The form of the 1st movement is not typical – it is a curious blend of a formal structure with the freedom of a tone poem.
 Tchaikovsky had trouble with structural canons.
 His thematic material doesn’t lend itself naturally to development.
 He was a great melodist and his melodies are so complete and emotionally full within themselves that the only natural way to develop them is to repeat in different ways.
 This is why there are so many repeats and sequences in Tchaikovsky’s music instead of actual developmental material, as in the Germanic tradition.

+The 2nd movement, Andantino in modo di canzona, is of a reflective, melancholic nature.
+Tchaikovsky recreates the feeling of a Russian landscape.
+The material he uses is original, but inspired by Russian folklore – a technique later adopted by Igor Stravinsky.
+The writing for solo woodwinds is vocal, almost operatic.
+Tchaikovsky admired Rossini and was influenced by Rossini’s vocal writing.
+Tchaikovsky’s music combines elegance and power with great attention to detail.
 The 3rd movement is Scherzo: Pizzicato ostinato – Allegro.
 It resembles a painting, an arabesque, a dance of shadows.
 In 1877, shortly before the creation of the 4th symphony, Tchaikovsky’s first ballet “Swan Lake” premiered.
 Imagine the world before “Sleeping Beauty” or “Nutcracker”.
 Tchaikovsky, with his creation of “Swan Lake”, brought ballet music to an entirely new level.
 He adored dancers and greatly enjoyed writing for the ballet.
 Much of his music lends itself naturally to dance.

 The 3rd movement of the symphony shows an unprecedented 97-note-long pizzicatti passage for the string basses and one of the world’s shortest, but most nightmarish solos of exceptional difficulty for piccolo.